 Strengthen Family Bonds Through Education

-An estimated 70 percent of the juvenile justice population suffer from learning disabilities, and 33 percent read below the fourth grade level1.
-Over half of adult inmates in America’s prisons cannot read above a fourth-grade level2.
+An estimated 70 percent of the juvenile justice population suffer from learning disabilities, and 33 percent read below the fourth grade level.
+Over half of adult inmates in America’s prisons cannot read above a fourth-grade level.
 After completing their sentences, how are these people going to capture and maintain a job at a living wage and avoid recycling back into crime and prison?
 By learning to read!
-The Educational Testing Service reported3 that the most common finding of twenty years of research is that inmates exposed to education programs are more likely to be employed and less likely to end up back in prison than non-participants.
-A 2013 RAND Corporation study showed that participation in prison education, including both academic and vocational programming, was associated with an over 40 percent reduction in recidivism—saving $4 to $5 for each dollar spent4.
+A 2013 RAND Corporation study showed that participation in prison education, including both academic and vocational programming, was associated with an over 40 percent reduction in recidivism—saving $4 to $5 for each dollar spent.

+In 1992, the Texas Criminal Justice Council published Reading to Reduce Recidivism, concluding that computer-assisted instruction was effective in improving reading skills for prisoners, potentially reducing recidivism.
 However, as shown by a 1997-8 trial of reading software use to improve prisoner reading skills in Suffolk County, Massachusetts, if the prison staff use education services removal as punishment for misbehavior, few prisoners if any will spend enough time on task to benefit.
-The Texas Criminal Justice Council study also pointed out that the inclusion of even a few prisoners who are not interested in improving their literacy can destroy implementation for the entire cohort.
-Finally, as shown in Sumpter County, FL, if education programs start at too high a level, prisoners will not benefit.
+And, as shown in Sumpter County, FL, if education programs start at too high a level, prisoners will not benefit.
 Prisoners reading at or below the 6th grade level may need to start working on 2nd or 3rd grade level texts in order to benefit.

 The solution?
-Focus prison education programs on core reading skills first, only working up to GED-level materials after proving mastery in 8th grade literacy.
+Focus prison education programs on core reading skills first, only working up to HSE-level materials after proving mastery in 8th grade literacy.